cytoscape/cytoscape.js-navigator/README.md

 Once the setup is complete you must initialize the instance in the same manner as above.

+For a full demo on using this library as a module please see [this repository](https://github.com/antjkennedy/cytoscape.js-navigator-moduledemo)

 ## Styling

 Navigator and its components (thumbnail's container, view's container) may be styled via CSS.